 However, some portfolios, such as sector funds, may require using a different index in order to have an accurate comparison.
 For example, to evaluate a portfolio of stocks invested in the transportation sector, a more appropriate index benchmark would probably be the Dow transportation index.
 Where there are no pre-existing, appropriate benchmark indices, analysts may use algorithms and other models to simulate an index for comparative purposes.

-Difference between Alpha and Beta
+Alpha vs. Beta

 Investors use both the alpha and beta ratios to calculate, compare, and predict investment returns.
 Both ratios use benchmark indexes such as the S&P 500 to compare against specific securities or portfolios.